kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

     printer.Assert.PrintIsSame(...);
 ```

 ## Asserting

-Prefer the `IsSame()` over the `AreEquals()`.
+When not using automatic rewrite, I prefer the `IsSame()` over the `AreEquals()`.
 I've come to really appreciate the `IsSame()` method since it ignores differences in line ending.
 Line endings differ from operating system to operating system, and some tools such as Resharper seems to have problems when copying from its output window into tests.
 Here the line endings are truncated to `\n`.

+With automatic rewrite, there are no issues with copy-pasting, and thus it is more right to use the AreEqual variant which does not modify the input before comparison.

 Have fun!